MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/coda-bank-statements.md

 ## Extending the CODA integration

 The current support for CODA bank statements can be used in [!INCLUDE [prod_short](../../includes/prod_short.md)] online and on-premises.
-However, partners cannot extend the capabilities in an app for [!INCLUDE [prod_short](../../includes/prod_short.md)] online. the code is not deprecated but can only be extended or customized for on-premises deployments.
+However, partners cannot extend the capabilities in an app for [!INCLUDE [prod_short](../../includes/prod_short.md)] online.
+The code is not deprecated but can only be extended or customized for on-premises deployments.

 ## See Also